What is a tintype? What is tintype photography?

 What is a digital tintype?

 A digital tintype is a one-of-a-kind tintype made from a digital file.
 These tintypes are made by first converting a digital file into a photographic negative that is then exposed in an enlarger.
 We use the same collodion and varnishing formulas that were created in the 1850's to make our digital tintypes.
 The only difference between our digital tintypes and an in camera tintype is that our tintypes are exposed from negatives.
 It is with this technology that we are able to convert uploaded digital files into negatives and then expose them directly onto a collodion coated silver sensitized metal plate.
+We have spent years perfecting our techniques and are the only authentic digital to tintype studio in the world that exposes real film.
+While we can’t share the secrets to our business practices or recipe for our special photographic sauce, we are happy to share the results!

 Can you create a tintype from an old photograph?